cmu-21393-f25-group-D/options-hedge/README.md

 - **Stay in stocks?** Risk catastrophic losses right when income stops
 - **Move to bonds?** Accept minimal returns and lose purchasing power to inflation

-We use optimization to determine:
+We use **linear programming** to determine:

 1. What is the optimal protection level for retirement portfolios?
+(VIX-adaptive floor)
-2. What is the cheapest combination of options to achieve that protection?
+2. What is the cheapest combination of put options to achieve that protection?
+(LP cost minimization)

+**Key OR contribution:** `vix_floor_lp.py` implements a scenario-free linear program that minimizes premium costs subject to portfolio floor constraints, with adaptive floor levels based on market volatility (VIX) and portfolio beta.

 🔍 **[Explore the full motivation and problem statement](https://cmu-21393-f25-group-D.github.io/options-hedge/motivation.html)**